Army officer candidate on a field exercise during 12-week OCS training

 With this knowledge, your next move is to gather specifics.
 A recruiter for your branch of interest is the best resource for current officer training requirements and can guide you through the application process.
 They will provide the detailed, personalized information that no article can.

-Ultimately, one truth unites every program: the physical test begins on day one.
-While you consider your options, starting a consistent running and strength program is the single most powerful action you can take.
+Ultimately, one truth unites every program, whatever its OCS length: the physical test begins on day one.
+While you weigh your options, the single most powerful move you can make is starting a consistent, structured running and strength program built for the demands of military training.
+Candidates who arrive already conditioned spend their weeks at OCS proving leadership, not scrambling to survive the physical standard.
 Your preparation for leadership begins not with an application, but with your own discipline.

 Combat Fitness exists to produce capable humans.
 Tactical fitness for military, law enforcement, and people who refuse to be weak.
 We focus on strength, work capacity, endurance, and resilience that transfer outside the gym.
 No trends.
 No feel-good bullshit.
 Just hard training for people who expect more from themselves.